thenku/MergedCash/README.md

-# MergedCash - A Christian Community Currency App
+# MergedCash - A Local Christian Currency App

 ### MergedCash is a unique regional private-currency app that anyone can use to facilitate a local or custom digital currency in places where money is more scarce than people and resources.